raddanesh/windows-docker-registry-service/README.md

 # Windows Docker Registry Service
-Registry service will install / un-install, start / stop, and run a program as a service (daemon).
+Registry service will install / un-install, start / stop, and run as a service (daemon).

 Step 1) build the registry: